Skip to main content

 Deploying an Android app to bitrise.io

 Deploying to bitrise.io means that the build artifacts generated during the build will be available for download once the build is finished.
-You can use this to test your app on your own test devices, for example.
+You can use this to test your Android app on your own test devices, for example.

 To deploy your app to bitrise.io: